The Merlin diamond mine is located approximately 100km-south of Borroloola and in 2014 was the only diamond mine in Australia’s Northern territory.

 Merlin diamond mine location, geology, and mineralisation

 The Merlin diamond mine is located within the Merlin property, which was developed and initially operated by Ashton Mining and later taken over by Rio Tinto.
-The property comprises of the diamond mine and the surrounding exploration tenements (Merlin Orbit) extended in approximately 2,286km2.
+In 2014, the property comprised of the diamond mine and the surrounding exploration tenements (Merlin Orbit) extended in approximately 2,286km².

-The property hosts diamond-bearing kimberlite pipes that are believed to have intruded the sedimentary rocks of the southern McArthur Basin and northern Georgina Basin.
+The property’s diamond-bearing kimberlite pipes were believed to have intruded the sedimentary rocks of the southern McArthur Basin and northern Georgina Basin.
 Much of the diamond mineralisation is disseminated in volcanic rocks.
 The mineralisation occurs as Cratier-facies sequences comprising of country rock with minor juvenile material.

 Merlin diamond mine reserves and resources

-Probable ore reserves, as of 2004, were estimated to be 11.1million tonnes of ore containing 2.9million carats of diamonds.
-The contained measured and indicated resources are estimated to be 4.31million carats.
+In 2004, ore reserves were estimated to be 11.1million tonnes containing 2.9million carats of diamonds.
+The contained measured and indicated resources were estimated to be 4.31million carats.

 Diamond mining and processing at Merlin mine

-Borehole open pit mining is being conducted at the Ywain kimberlite pit in the central cluster, which will be followed by Gawain, Excalibur and Palsac pits.
-Borehole method reduces the need for drill and blast, hauling and re-handling of ore thus minimising the usage of mining fleet, and labour and capital costs.
+Borehole open pit mining was conducted at the Ywain kimberlite pit in the central cluster, which was followed by Gawain, Excalibur and Palsac pits.
+Borehole method reduced the need for drill and blast, hauling and re-handling of ore which minimised the usage of mining fleet, and labour and capital costs.

-The borehole method involves the usage of high pressure hydraulic water jetting tool to cut and break the kimberlite rock formations with in the pit.
-The resultant slurry is pumped to the surface via a hydraulic lifting system.
-The ore is then directly delivered to a 75tph capacity processing plant.
+The borehole method involved the usage of high-pressure hydraulic water jetting tool to cut and break the kimberlite rock formations within the pit.
+The resultant slurry was pumped to the surface via a hydraulic lifting system.
+The ore was then directly delivered to a 75tph capacity processing plant.

 Processing methods such as HPGR and optical sorting were applied for diamond liberation and recovery during the pre-production trials.